 If you are searching for a centerpiece food for a party table?
 This easy-to-pick finger food is perfect, to my knowledge.
 The less preparation and ease of making large catches are the other positive factors associated here.

 Tips and Variations for party Shrimp recipe:

-- Shrimp gets cooked very easily, becomes hard and rubbery in texture when overcooked.
-So, remove from the heat once it gets completely cooked.
+- Shrimp gets cooked very quickly and becomes hard and rubbery in texture when overcooked.
+So, remove it from the heat once it gets thoroughly cooked.

-- Add paprika, cayenne pepper, cajun seasoning, red pepper flakes for more flavors.
+- Add paprika, cayenne pepper, cajun seasoning, and red pepper flakes for flavor.